Field Note 02

 Factual Ground

-There is no official municipal category called 'conduit signal,' and the public site should not imply otherwise.
-The factual layer here is simpler: weather changes, seasonal variations, route fatigue, mountain light, and the altered perception that comes with long rural travel are all real conditions.
+The factual layer is simpler: weather changes, seasonal variations, route fatigue, mountain light, and the altered perception that can come with long rural travel are all real conditions.

 The tourism-facing material around Christ Park focuses on the legend, the associated museum, and the broader curiosity value of the site rather than any claim of measurable anomalies.
 That makes it usable as a factual reference point without forcing supernatural assertions into the sourced layer.